How to use business debt

 3. Have a payback plan

-The most important way to manage debt successfully is to have a plan for how you will pay back the money you borrow.
-Look at your projected cash flows and ensure you can meet all your obligations even if your business goes through a rough patch.
+The most important way to manage debt successfully is to plan for how you will pay back the money you borrow.
+Review your projected cash flows and ensure you can meet all your obligations, even if your business experiences a rough patch.
+Wells Fargo offers budgeting and spending tools to help you track your business expense.

 4. Compare financing options

 Tip: Your banker can explain how different financing options work and help you pick the right one for your business goals.
-You can also use Wells Fargo’s Small Business Product Selector to choose the best option for your small business.
+You can ask which financing program supports your current and future goals and how fees and interest rates compare across options.
+You can also use Wells Fargo’s Product Selector to choose an appropriate option for your business.

 Differentiating between good and bad debt